MFA Registration

 These may include Duo, Google Auth, or Twilio Authy, etc.:

-Select Microsoft Authenticator - Approve sign-in requests or use one-time codes.
+3. Select Microsoft Authenticator - Approve sign in requests or use one-time codes

-4. On screen, click: I want to use a different authenticator app.
+4. On the Microsoft Authenticator setup screen, click: I want to use a different authenticator app.

 I want to use a different authenticator app option

-4. Use your app to scan the QR code.
+5. Use your app to scan the QR code provided.

 Use a Passkey